HeretoServeApps/here-to-serve-community-platform/README.md

 First install ```yarn```. ```yarn``` is a nice package for dependency management.
 For instructions on how to install ```yarn```, visit [yarn website](https://classic.yarnpkg.com/en/docs/install).

-Starting back at the base directory `here-to-serve`,  install necessary frontend packages by:
+Starting back at the base directory `here-to-serve` (tip: to go back to a parent directory, you can type `cd ..`),  install necessary frontend packages by:

 ```
-$ cd frontend
+$ cd app
 $ yarn install
 ```